Table of Contents

 No variety in content delivery methods

-The majority of materials on LinkedIn Learning are either video or audio-based.
-These types of contents are passive, and many learners, including myself, prefer more active content.
+The majority of materials on LinkedIn Learning are either video or audio-based without much opportunity for interacting with the material, the instructors or other students.
+Many learners, including myself, prefer more active content.
 After all, some of the main advantages of e-learning are customization and interactivity.
-Videos are static resources and cannot be changed according to student preferences.
-Seeing more usage of practical tasks and quizzes would have helped make the learning experience more engaging.
-But, it is worth mentioning that a few videos did indeed offer quizzes to recap finished units.
-Therefore, there is some variety in the content delivery methods – perhaps the courses could use some more of it, though.
+More use of practical tasks and quizzes would have helped make the learning experience more engaging.
+While there is some variety in the content delivery methods, the courses would benefit from some more of it.

 Conclusion: Is LinkedIn Learning Worth it?

-While the content on LinkedIn learning is not accredited, it’s not a major deal-breaker for us.
-After all, a lack of accreditation holds true for the vast majority of MOOC providers.
-It only means that the courses are not university-backed.
-That’s it.
+While the content on LinkedIn learning is not academically accredited, it’s not a major deal-breaker for us.
 If you want university-level MOOCs, you’ll be better off with something like Coursera.
-LinkedIn Learning is more aimed at corporate learners rather than academics.
+LinkedIn Learning is more aimed at learners focusing on their ongoing professional development rather than those pursuing academic degrees.
+The strong partnerships with some of the leading professional certifications in tech, human resources, and project management, is also a very strong indicator of high quality courses.